beling/book-pl/src/ch07-04-bringing-paths-into-scope-with-the-use-keyword.md

 The common part of these two paths is `std::io`, and that’s the complete first path.
-To merge these two paths into one `use` statement, we can use `self` in the nested path, as shown in Listing 7-20.
+To merge these two paths into one `use` statement, we can use `self` in the nested path, as shown in listing 7-20.

-<span class="filename">Filename: src/lib.rs</span>
+<span class="filename">Plik: src/lib.rs</span>

 ```rust
 {{#rustdoc_include ../listings/ch07-managing-growing-projects/listing-07-20/src/lib.rs}}
 ```

-<span class="caption">Listing 7-20: Combining the paths in Listing 7-19 into
+<span class="caption">Listing 7-20: Combining the paths in listing 7-19 into
 one `use` statement</span>

 This line brings `std::io` and `std::io::Write` into scope.